 - Egg whites

-I used a jar of whipped vanilla frosting to keep it easy here.
+- Frosting – I used a jar of whipped vanilla frosting to keep it easy here.
 The whipped is a little lighter compared to normal frosting.
-You could also use another frosting of your choice or my Vanilla Maple Cream Cheese Frosting.

 - Preheat oven to 350°F. Line a baking sheet with parchment paper.